 For now, at least, Home Premiere will market one film at a time, in two-week increments; other studios participating in the venture include Fox, Universal, and Warner Bros.

-Meanwhile, Noted directors and producers responded to studios’ premium VOD plans today by issuing an open letter that joins exhibitors’ criticism of the new model.
+Meanwhile, Noted directors and producers responded to studios’ premium VOD plans today by issuing that joins exhibitors’ criticism of the new model.

 âMake no mistake: History has shown that price points cannot be maintained in the home video window,â the letter reads. âWhat sells for $30âaâviewing today could be blown out for $9.99 within a few years.
 If wiser heads do not prevail, the cannibalization of theatrical revenue in favor of a faulty, premature home video window could lead to the loss of hundreds of millions of dollars in annual revenue.â

 Among those asking for âa seat at the tableâ of premium VOD talks are the likes of Michael Bay, James Cameron, Peter Jackson, and Jon Landau.
 The National Association of Theater Owners sponsors the campaign.

 DirecTV is timing its introduction of the Home Premiere video-on-demand to coincide with the Easter holiday weekend, according to reports.
 Sonyâs âJust Go With Itâ Warnerâs âThe Rite,â and Fox Searchlightâs âCedar Rapidsâ are expected to be among the movies available as $30 rentals (via Variety and The Wrap).